Generating illusionary organisms for the game-engine ecosystem

 Game Engine Recordings

 All of the organisms in one environment.
-Set-dressing this scene only took me ~10 minutes in realtime!
+Set-dressing this scene with my tool only took me ~10 minutes in realtime!

 Organisms can thrive in different contexts, even transforming into a living, breathing wearable